 Today I would be presenting my first performance of a new show I am working on called Forgottonia.
 It’s an intimate look at rural Illinois through the original music I’ve written over the past 35 years.
 It will ultimately be presented as a staged theatrical performance in 2024 but I’ve included this new show in my 2023 offerings for Road Scholars as a way to workshop and develop the show.
 Being able to perform a new show in front of small, live audiences is critical to working out kinks and exploring the material.
 This would be my beta test, if you will; that first moment when you find out how what you envisioned in your head translates to a live audience.
 I’d long since selected the material and worked out the flow of the show content and music wise, but the connecting sections, the narrations that are the glue that makes the difference between a show and a song cycle, were still a work in progress that would all depend on the audience reactions.

 Now, as an artist, you never really know what to expect at a Road Scholar performance.
-Most of these performances take place in non traditional spaces, often presented by volunteer organizations without the staff and resources to properly promote a show.
+Most of these performances take place in nontraditional spaces, often presented by volunteer organizations without the staff and resources to properly promote a show.
 Often, it’s an act of faith.
 You cast your bread upon the waters and hope for the best.
-But for this show, the presenter, the I and M Canal Corridor Association, hit it out of the ball park!
-Not only did they make use of social media and flyers, they also got an article both before and after the show in two different local papers.
+But for this show, the presenter, the I and M Canal Corridor Association hit it out of the ballpark!
+Not only did they make use of social media and flyers, but they also got an article both before and after the show in two different local papers.
 I’d done an email blast to my own mail list and social media and as a result, we had a full house.

 As I began to perform, I was delighted to find that the performance was very well received by the audience and, based on their reactions, the narrations began to gel and take shape.
-Retired grade school principle Peg Reagan was among those in attendance who commented with this to say “Chris has a deep respect for and ability to capture ‘stories of the ages’.
-(After performing his song “The River Road), I overheard the couple in front of me say, “We need to drive that road”.
+Retired grade school principal Peg Reagan was among those in attendance who commented with this to say “Chris has a deep respect for and ability to capture ‘stories of the ages’.
+After performing his song “The River Road," I overheard the couple in front of me say, “We need to drive that road”.

-I took questions about the music and the instruments and had a short meet and greet after the show and got to hear folks thoughts and comments.
-Rich Renik, an on-air personality at 98.3 WCCQ – 1340 WJOL share this with me. ”While not a music critic, I know what I like.
-From the very first song through “Forgottonia” to “The Walnut Fiddle”, the concert took form and when the songs ended, the words remained.”
-That was just then reaction I was hoping for.
+I took questions about the music and the instruments and had a short meet and greet after the show and got to hear folks' thoughts and comments.
+Rich Renik, an on-air personality at 98.3 WCCQ – 1340 WJOL shared this with me: ”While not a music critic, I know what I like.
+From the very first song through 'Forgottonia' to 'The Walnut Fiddle,' the concert took form and when the songs ended, the words remained.”
+That was just the reaction I was hoping for.

-Our “Notes from the Road” series captures the stories and experiences of members of Illinois Humanities’ Road Scholars Speakers Bureau.
-Since 1997, Speakers–Illinois writers, storytellers, historians, folklorists, musicians, and living history actors, among others—have shared their expertise and enthusiasm with people throughout our state and supported local nonprofit organizations in presenting free-admission cultural programs of high quality to their communities.
+This series captures the stories of members of Illinois Humanities’ Road Scholars Speakers Bureau.
+Since 1997, Illinois writers, storytellers, historians, folklorists, musicians, and living history actors, among others, have shared their expertise and enthusiasm as Road Scholars Speakers with people throughout our state and supported local nonprofit organizations by presenting free cultural and educational programs to local audiences.
 Learn more about our Road Scholars Speakers Bureau program at ILHumanities.org/RoadScholars.